Patriotic Cupcakes Recipe

 - 2. In a small bowl, combine 1-1/3 cups batter and blue food coloring.
 In another bowl, combine 1-1/3 cups batter and red food coloring.
 Leave remaining batter plain.

 - 3. Fill paper-lined muffin cups with 2 tablespoons red batter, 2 tablespoons plain batter and 2 tablespoons blue batter.
-Bake at 350° for 20-24 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-24 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.
 Frost with vanilla frosting; decorate with sprinkles.
 Yield: 1-1/2 dozen.

 Reviews for Patriotic Cupcakes